Categories

 A Capability-First Approach Is a Game Changer

-Perhaps the most practically useful innovation in the COSO guidance is its capability-first taxonomy.
-Rather than organizing AI controls by vendor, product name, or technical buzzword, COSO looks at what the GenAI system actually does.
+The most practically useful innovation in the COSO guidance is its capability-first taxonomy.
+Rather than organizing AI controls by vendor, product name, or technical buzzwords, COSO focuses on what the GenAI system actually does.
 It identifies eight capability types: data extraction and ingestion; data transformation and integration; automated transaction processing and reconciliation; workflow orchestration; judgment, forecasting, and insight generation; AI-powered monitoring and continuous review; knowledge retrieval and summarization; and human-AI collaboration.
 That is enormously helpful because it is how compliance people actually work.

 The Five Foundational Truths Every CCO Should Memorize

-COSO also offers five foundational characteristics for GenAI internal control, and each one should be printed out and taped to the wall of every compliance office.
+COSO also offers five foundational characteristics for GenAI internal control, and each should be printed and posted on the wall of every compliance office.

 First, GenAI is probabilistic, not deterministic.
 In plain English, it can sound authoritative and still be wrong.
 Therefore, outputs must be treated as claims requiring validation, not facts to be accepted by default.
 Second, GenAI is dynamic.
 Models, prompts, and retrieval data evolve quickly, so controls and monitoring must keep pace.
-Third, GenAI is easily scalable, which means it can scale both productivity and error.
+Third, GenAI is easily scalable, meaning it can scale both productivity and error rates.
 Fourth, it has a low barrier to entry, which is why shadow AI is such a real problem.
 Fifth, and perhaps most interestingly, GenAI can help govern GenAI through pattern detection, validation, and monitoring.

 There is a lot packed into those five points.
 For compliance, the biggest takeaway is this: static governance will fail in a dynamic AI environment.
 Annual reviews will not cut it.
 A once-a-year policy refresh will not cut it.
 A single training session on acceptable use will not cut it.
 GenAI governance has to be living governance.